 Like most midrange antivirus products, McAfee Internet Security lists for $80 for one year's subscription.
 But that license isn't limited to three or five devices, as most others stipulate.

 Instead, the $80 covers an unlimited number of Windows PCs, Macs and iOS and Android devices, including Android Wear smart watches – an excellent deal for families with many devices.
+It's worth checking our McAfee promo codes for ways to lower the cost.

 The non-Windows versions may have fewer features and capabilities than the Windows software, which this review covers.
 Check out our overviews of the best Mac antivirus software and the best Android antivirus apps for those.